beyarkay/masters-thesis/src/05_results.md

 Raw performance is not the only metric of interest, as _Ergo_ requires real-time prediction at a rate of 40 predictions per second so that it can keep up with the incoming data.

-There were significant technical problems with the Hidden Markov Models due to the volume of observations being trained on.
+It must be noted that there were significant technical problems with the Hidden Markov Models due to the volume of observations used for training.
 This necessitated that the HMMs be trained on only 1000 randomly selected observations of the non-gesture class (all other classes were trained on the full number of observations in the training dataset).
-Even with this, the training times are significantly longer than any other model.
+Even with this, the training times for HMMs are significantly longer than any other model.
 Figure
 \ref{fig:05_inf_trn_times_per_obs} shows the training times and inference times per observation for each model on the training and validation dataset.

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_inf_trn_times_per_obs}
-    \caption[Inference and training times for each model type]{Duration in seconds per observation for each model type to perform inference and to be fit to the training dataset.}
+    \caption[Inference and Training Times for Each Model Type]{Duration in seconds per observation for each model type to perform inference and to be fit to the training dataset.}
     \label{fig:05_inf_trn_times_per_obs}
 \end{figure}

-As was seen in Section \ref{50-class-hmm-hyperparameter-analysis}, the fitting and inference times of HMMs is highly dependant on the covariance type hyperparameter.
+As was seen in Section \ref{sec:05-50-class-hmm-hyperparameter-analysis}, the fitting and inference times of HMMs is highly dependant on the covariance type hyperparameter.
 This is again apparent in Figure
 \ref{fig:05_inf_trn_times_per_obs}, as we can see two clusters of HMMs.
 One